English

 Why to Choose to Dive with a Liveaboard in Indonesia

-The reason is quite simple, besides the fact it’s fun some of these areas such as Banda Sea or Raja Ampat, have dive sites which are in remote areas impossible to reach by typical speed boats for daily trips.
+The reason is quite simple, besides the fact It's fun some of these areas such as Banda Sea or Raja Ampat, have dive sites which are in remote areas impossible to reach by typical speed boats for daily trips.
+Diving off liveaboards is fun.
+You're basically living on a floating hotel for approximately a week with dedicated crew focused on providing the most amazing experience while onboard.
+A liveaboard also provides comfort, exquisite food, the chance to meet likely minded divers from all around the world, and easy logistics for the diving activities.

 The Best Indonesia Liveaboard Destinations